laurenoutloud/bessie/README.md

 A cow created with CSS with a little bit of javascript for interactivity.
 I had grand plans for a really cool interactive experience but never got around to it.

+Note: This works best on a desktop browser.

 [Demo](https://jasonlutterloh.github.io/bessie/)

 ## Getting Started